-That month he appointed a new deputy H. Carl McCall, charged with America's responsibilities as host country in protecting other missions.
-At a time when the United States is asking increased protection for its own embassies abroad, the Omega 7 bombings suddenly have global political implications.
+That month he appointed a new deputy, H. Carl McCall, charged specifically with America's responsibilities as host country in protecting other missions.
+At a time when the United States is asking other nations for increased protection of its own embassies abroad, the Omega 7 bombings suddenly have global political implications.

 The F.B.I. has been able to make only a few minor arrests connected to the group in the metropolitan region.
-Agents say it not only is extremely difficult to pene-trate, but placing informants on the witness stand also puts them in grave dan-ger and destroys their future usefulness.
+Agents say it not only is extremely difficult to penetrate, but placing informants on the witness stand also puts them in grave danger and destroys their future usefulness.
 They say that hard proof is needed while bomb explosions consume nearly all evidence, and that the victims have been uncooperative.